Seahawks’ Chris Carson, five others declared out vs. Bills

 But after Friday’s practice, Carroll said the team’s trainers didn’t feel Carson was at a spot yet to try to play.

-“Today was gonna be the day we tried to decide where he was and they didn’t feel like it was right to bring him out there today,” Carroll said.
-“So we’ve got leave him home, take care of him, get him ready for next week.”
+“Today was gonna be the day we tried to decide where he was, and they didn’t feel like it was right to bring him out there today,” Carroll said.
+“So we’ve got to leave him home, take care of him, get him ready for next week.”

+Carroll said Carson has not had a setback but just simply wasn’t ready to play.

+“He hasn’t been able to do enough to really have a setback,” Carroll said.
+“He’s got a sore foot.
+For other positions that might not be a big deal, but particularly the way Chris runs — he pounds, breaks and cuts and all — he’s got to have it all there to play and in style, so we’ve just got to wait it out.”

 That leaves Seattle’s running-back situation again largely in the hands of rookie DeeJay Dallas and second-year player Travis Homer.
-Homer was limited last week because of a bruised knee but was not on the status report this week, indicating he is ready to handle a full workload.
+Homer was limited to seven snaps last week because of a bruised knee but was not on the status report this week, indicating he is ready to play more (though he was listed as limited in Friday’s practice).

+Dallas got his first career start last week against the 49ers, rushing for 41 yards on 18 carries and scoring two touchdowns rushing and receiving, and could get another Sunday.

 Seattle also signed Alex Collins, a 2016 fifth-round pick who played one season with the Seahawks, to the practice squad this week, and he could be elevated Saturday to play Sunday, Carroll said.

 “He had a terrific week for us and was really impressive,” Carroll said.
 “Kind of fell right back into the flow of things here and feel very comfortable with him playing even though he hasn’t been practicing all this time we feel good about him.
-He’s got his head in the right place for it.”
+He’s got his head in the right place for it. … We’re very comfortable with him playing this weekend.”

-Carson said this season he set a goal to play all 16 games this year, which is the final season on his rookie contract, knowing that health has been one of the question marks about him as he likely enters free agency after the season.
+The news is disappointing for Carson, who said recently he set a goal to play all 16 games this year, which is the final season on his rookie contract.
+Health has been one of the question marks about him as he likely enters free agency after the season.

-But Carson sat out last week and is now assured of at best playing 14 games this season — he played 15 last year before suffering a season-ending hip injury and missing the last game of the year and the playoffs.
+But Carson sat out last week and is now assured of at best playing 14 games this season.
+He played 15 last year before suffering a season-ending hip injury and missing the last game of the year and the playoffs.

 Carson has 323 rushing yards this season and is averaging 4.9 per carry.
 He has scored three touchdowns both rushing and receiving.